Durandus of Saint-Pourçain: Work

 His nominalism was so much opposed to the contemporary philosophical realism that the third period of Scholasticism is made to begin with him.
 He rejects both the sensible and the intelligible species (species intelligibiles), introduced, he says, to explain sense-perception, as also the active intellect.
 He denies the principle of individuation, as distinct from the specific nature of the individual.

 Durandus invented the notion of an intrinsically evil act, which he explains in the context of the concept of fortification, where "it" is intrinsically evil.
 In the ideas of fortification, Durandus does indeed coincide with Thomas Aquinas and his natural-law argument, but only in simple fortification.

 In theology he argued for a separation of natural knowledge (cognitio naturalis) from that obtained through faith and revelation.
-Certain dogmas, as that of the Trinity, cannot be shown not to contain impossibilities, but to believe them, withal increases the merit of faith.
-Because the miracles of Christ do not prove His Divinity, His acceptance by the faithful enhances the merit of believing.
-After all, he says, theology is not strictly a science, since it rests on faith, not on the first principles of knowledge.
-In theology it is sufficient to know the idea of him who, being inspired, cannot err.
-He teaches, besides, that all actions proceed from God Who gives the power to act, but this is no immediate influx of the Creator upon the actions of the creature.
-The sacraments are only causes without which grace is not conferred.
-Marriage is not strictly a sacrament.
-He also insinuates that Christ could be present in the Eucharist with the substances of bread and wine remaining.
+Durandus argues that certain dogmas, such as that of the Trinity, cannot be shown not to contain impossibilities, but that to believe them nevertheless increases the merit of faith.
+Because the miracles of Christ do not prove his divinity, Durandus says, his acceptance by Christians enhances the merit of believing.
+After all, says Durandus, theology is not strictly a science, since it rests on faith, not on the first principles of knowledge.
+Durandus teaches, besides, that all actions proceed from God who gives the power to act, but that this is no immediate influx of the creator upon the actions of the creature.
+According to Durandus, the sacraments are only causes without which grace is not conferred, and marriage is not strictly a sacrament.
+He also suggests that Christ could be present in the Eucharist with the substances of bread and wine remaining.

-Throughout, Durandus shows submission to the corrective prerogative of the Church, the exercise of which was not unnecessary.
-By order of Pope John XXII the treatise De statu animarum was examined, and was found to contain eleven errors.
+Throughout, Durandus shows willingness to be corrected by the Catholic Church.
+By order of Pope John XXII the treatise De statu animarum was examined, and theologians concluded that it contained eleven errors.